-The only man in the world to have won a Nobel Prize for Literature (“Pygmalion”) and an Oscar (for the screenplay of “Pygmalion”), George Bernard Shaw was a rare wit, journalist, author, and iconic Irishman.
+The only man in the world to have won a Nobel Prize for Literature (“Pygmalion”) and an Oscar (for the screenplay of “Pygmalion”), George Bernard Shaw was a rare wit, journalist, author, and iconic Irishman, born on July 26, in 1856.
+He died on November 2, 1950, at the age of 94 while he was working on his next play.

-Born on this day in 1856 his life’s work includes over 60 plays, as well as highly esteemed works of journalism, essays, novels and short stories.
+His life’s work includes over 60 plays, as well as highly esteemed works of journalism, essays, novels and short stories.
 He was also co-founder of the London School of Economics.
-He works engaged on many social issues including education, marriage, religion, government, health care, and class privilege.
+He works engaged on many social issues including education, marriage, religion, government, healthcare, and class privilege.

 Here are some quotes from the great man himself, sure to inspire: